EasternPA/mastodon-install/README.md

 1. Run `date | md5sum` twice to generate two new passwords: one for the NPM MySQL root account and one for the database
 1. Edit the `docker-compose.yml` with `vi` or `nano`, whichever you prefer
 1. Copy and paste the content below to add `NPM` immediately above the `networks:` section at the end of the `services:` section in your `docker-compose.yml`.
 Ensure the `volumes:` section is fully outdented to the first column.
+Replace the NPM MySQL root password with one of the hashes above and replace the NPM MySQL non-root password (in two places!) with the other hash from above.

 ```
   npm-db: